The Totem crew includes me, Behan; my husband Jamie; our children, Niall, Mairen, and Siobhan.

 A year later, this somewhat scruffier (but very happy) family posed in Mexico for a rare group shot on our dinghy.

 It is tremendous to realize that as the years have slipped by, learning and exploring together as a family, we’ve been around the world — in April 2018, we crossed our outbound track to technically complete a circumnavigation (but not completing our life afloat!).

 With a growing number of years and miles behind us, living on Totem still suits us perfectly.
 We may not always want to be nomadic.
 We may not always want to live afloat.
 But at the moment, it’s difficult to picture either of those scenarios.

-Jamie and I co-author a monthly cruising column for 48° North – The Sailing Magazine, and SAIL magazine has syndicated Totem’s blog on SAILfeed since mid-2013.
+We write regularly for boating magazines, in particular Cruising World; our blog is syndicated on their website.
+In addition, Jamie and I co-author a monthly cruising column for 48° North – The Sailing Magazine, and SAIL magazine syndicated us on SAILfeed from 2013-2019.
 If you’d like a peek from the other side, you can read other media coverage about our adventures as well.